Banner

 ATLASCAR: a sample of the quests and concerns for Autonomous Cars

-Vitor Santos, Dep.
-Mechanical Engineering, Universidade de Aveiro, Portugal
+Vitor Santos, Universidade de Aveiro, Portugal

 Deep Learning for Robot Navigation and Perception